Pulmonary & Sleep Consultants

 Author: Hassan Nadrous

-CDC Recommends the First Updated COVID-19 Booster Targeting Omicron BA.4 and BA.5
+CDC Recommends Updated COVID-19 Booster for Omicron

 CDC Director Rochelle P. Walensky, M.D., M.P.H., endorsed the CDC Advisory Committee on Immunization Practices’ (ACIP) recommendations for use of updated COVID-19 boosters from Pfizer-BioNTech for people ages 12 years and older and from Moderna for people ages 18 years and older.